 Search Engines are Getting Smarter

 As search engines get smarter, they are focusing more on how people are reacting to and using your site (User Experience) rather than just on your SEO optimization strategies.
-So, in addition to optimizing your site for search engines, it’s equally as important to have a website that’s optimized for humans.
+In addition to optimizing your site for search engines, it’s equally as important to have a website that’s optimized for humans.
 They are, after all, the ones who will (hopefully) become paying customers.

 Pay Attention to Your Bounce Rate